Cooking Delicious Rump Roast – A Complete Guide

 Braised Rump Roast is the type of roast which gets done with much less vegetables and sauce ("jus"), but it is equally tasty and it can be eaten with seasonings.
 It is all ultimately up to you.
 You can also change or add the ingredients, like fresh rosemary, paprika, cayenne pepper.

 For each of the dishes you will need:

 Braised Rump Roast:

 So choose one the you would prefer to eat or think you'd be great at and let's get it going!

 This will be one big, juicy and tasty steak!
 It is best to roast the rump at about 130* F, even though you could also turn the heat to 180 * F. However, roasting it at 130* F guarantees a moderate roast with juicy meat.
 The total cook time for this beef recipe is just under a couple of hours.

 Step 1.
 Take the onion, carrots, ribs celery and garlic and mix them in a pan under the rump.
 Let this smoke for about 1 hour.

 Step 2.
 Add the cups of beef broth, the tomato paste, the dry thyme and the bay leaf to the mixture above, after having let it smoke for 1 hour.
+You can add a cup water if you like.
 Do you feel like 1 hour is too much?
 Definitely not.
 You will see at the end of your master art "Rump au Jus" that it will have paid the effort of watching this pan smoke for 1 hour.
 It is not the longest one can wait in life.

 Now add the Jus to the slices of rump and enjoy your meal!
 The more carefully you mix the vegetables in the frying pan, the more you will get a tastier juice, which will drive your senses mad and will make this beef roast memorable.
 The reasons for letting the vegetables smoke for 1 hour is the intense flavor they get for the Jus.